matplotlib/governance/governance.md

 Project leadership was initially provided by the original author, John
 D. Hunter.
-Shortly before his passing in 2012, leadership was transferred to Michael Droettboom, who later invited Thomas Caswell as a co-lead.
+Shortly before his passing in 2012, leadership was transferred to Michael Droettboom, who later invited Thomas A Caswell as a co-lead.
 Additional leadership has also been provided by a subset of Contributors, called Developers, whose significant or consistent contributions have been recognized by their receiving “commit rights”